 Make Ahead & Storage

+Another great thing, you can make this recipe in advance which is great for meal prep and easy breakfast ideas.
+You can make the batter for these waffles up to 1 day in advance.
 Store leftover waffles in an airtight container for 2 days.
 They can be reheated in a toaster.

-How do you reheat frozen waffles?
+How do you reheat frozen waffles quick and easy?

-Best Toppings for Protein Waffles
+Toppings for Best High Protein Waffles

 - Protein chocolate sauce, of course!

-- Fresh fruit such as blueberries, raspberries, or sliced bananas.
+- Fresh fruit such as blueberries, raspberries, or sliced bananas. with greek yogurt

 - You can also add some crunch by sprinkling on chopped almonds, walnuts, or pecans.